 Chickawana in 1933.

-"I had lived above the bay since childhood and was familiar with its beaches and nearby islands, but had never had occasion to venture farther than could be seen from the tallest hill in the city.
+"I had lived above the bay since childhood and was familiar with its beaches and nearby islands, but I never had to venture farther than could be seen from the tallest hill in the city.

 That was to change, however, when I first met the Chickawana, a mailboat that served the San Juan Islands in the 1930s.